frnkst/dev/006-the-fabulous-world-of-pac-files.md

 ## Prelude

-This is the story of how I fell into the rabbit whole of proxy automatic configuration (or short PAC) files.
-My company lets me connect to their network by vpn.
-But we also use cloud services like Github.
-The enterprise Github is secured by a ip allow list, so it can only be accessed from legitimate devices.
-In our case that traffic coming from the outgoing forward proxy.
-The vpn somehow doesn't route all traffic through that proxy, so this needs to be configured on the client machine.
+This is the story of how I fell into the rabbit hole of proxy automatic configuration (or PAC) files.
+My company lets me connect to their network by VPN.
+But we also use cloud services like GitHub.
+The enterprise GitHub is secured by an IP allow list, so it can only be accessed from legitimate devices.
+In our case, that traffic comes from the outgoing forward proxy.
+The VPN somehow doesn't route all traffic through that proxy, so this needs to be configured on the client machine.
 So far so good, let's get started.

 ## The simple solution

-On macOS you can go to WI-FI Settings > Your wifi name > Proxies.
-Lets set the HTTP and HTTPS proxy to "proxy.company.ch" and the port to 8080.
-Now I can access Github without any issues.
+On macOS, you can go to Wi-Fi Settings > Your Wi-Fi name > Proxies.
+Let's set the HTTP and HTTPS proxy to "proxy.company.ch" and the port to 8080.
+Now I can access GitHub without any issues.
 I can work and everything is fine, until I want to google something.
-Wait what?
+Wait, what?
 Google.com gives me an error.
 And so does pretty much the rest of the internet.
-I get a ERR_TUNNEL_CONNECTION_FAILED.
-Looks like the vpn can't resolve any other hostnames than github.com and a few other ones.
-Probably this was configured by hand or there is no proper dns resolver configured?
+I get an ERR_TUNNEL_CONNECTION_FAILED.
+It looks like the VPN can't resolve any other hostnames than github.com and a few others.
+Probably this was configured by hand, or there is no proper DNS resolver configured?
 I'll probably never know.
-If there would only be a way to tell the system to use the proxy only for certain domains.
+If there were only a way to tell the system to use the proxy only for certain domains.
 Enter the world of PAC files.

 ## The PAC file

-Luckily the company is hosting a PAC file.
-The Proxy auto-config file defined how web browsers and other user agents can automatically choose the appropriate proxy server for fetching a given URL.
-The file contains the JavaScript function `FindProxyForUrl(url, host)`, which returns a string with one or more access methods.
+Luckily, the company is hosting a PAC file.
+The Proxy Auto-Config file defines how web browsers and other user agents can automatically choose the appropriate proxy server for fetching a given URL.
+The file contains the JavaScript function FindProxyForUrl(url, host), which returns a string with one or more access methods.

 Let's look at the file that my company provides: